 - More local pastors & workers are expressing the desire to affiliate with our tribe through the course of study, ordination, and accountability.

 - The political situation continues to require confidentiality and discretion for our ministry activities.
 We exercise care to safeguard the continuation of our activities and, more importantly, to avoid creating problems for our local co-workers.

 - After twenty years of mostly unaffiliated activities in isolated cells, we are making progress toward connectivity through a creative district structure.
 But the transition from one paradigm to another is slow.

 - Of the 36-team members serving in this area, only eight are on global contract.
-The large number of personnel raising their own support affects the long-term viability of some members.
+A large number of members raising their own support affects the long-term viability of some members.
 This is a new reality we are seeking to address in creative ways.